-Other Securities consists of Federal Home Loan Bank of Cincinnati and Indianapolis stock and Farmer Mac stock.
-The Federal Home Loan Bank of Indianapolis stock was completely redeemed during 2013.
+Other Securities consists of Federal Home Loan Bank of Cincinnati stock and Farmer Mac stock.
 These stocks are carried at cost and are held to enable the Bank to conduct business with the entities.
-The Federal Home Loan Banks sell and purchase their stock at par.
+The Federal Home Loan Bank sells and purchases their stock at par.
 The Federal Home Loan Bank of Cincinnati stock is held as collateral security for all indebtedness of the Bank to the Federal Home Loan Bank.
 The Federal Home Loan Bank of Cincinnati is evaluated for impairment as conditions warrant.